tklim/B_Anomaly-Detection-Modelling-and-Pipeline-Design/README.md

 4. Appendix_C_TimeSeriesKMean.pdf
 5. Appendix_D_AutoEncoder Tensorflow.ipynb - Testing on the AutoEncoder Tensorflow model This method works.
 Setting the threshold has yet to be fully tested or fine-tuned.
 6. Appendix_D_AutoEncoder Tensorflow.pdf
+7. Appendix_E_AutoEncoder Tensorflow multicolumn.ipynb - Result is not good.

 Python packages tend to have conflicts when testing too many different packages and modules.
 For example, tslearn and tensorflow use different versions of packages.